aryantandon01/Xplain/README.md

 # Xplain - Explainable AI Microservice

 Xplain is a lightweight, model-agnostic Explainable AI (XAI) microservice built with FastAPI.
-It provides real-time feature-level explanations for tabular ML models using SHAP and LIME, with extensible architecture to support more explainers and models.
+It provides real-time feature-level explanations for tabular ML models using SHAP and LIME out of the box, with extensible architecture to support more explainers and models.

 ---